MedRoboLab/GradDescMicrobiota/README.md

      reactorDefinition.m

 - Files are included for the nutritional space used in the simulations (Unhealthy.txt & DMR38.xlsx).
 The unhealthy.txt is a .txt version of the diet with the same name which can be obtained from https://www.vmh.life/#nutrition.

+- Metabolic reconstructions for recreating the simulations of the original publication are included in the assets of this repository.
+In addition to this AGORA reconstructions are available in: https://www.vmh.life/#downloadview

 ## Authors and contact info